medwatt/gmid/README.md

 ### Requirements

-This tools is written in Python and requires the following:
+This tool is written in Python and requires the following:

 - `Numpy`, `Scipy`, and `Matplotlib` for data analysis and plotting.